 When in a marriage, both parents share equal responsibilities and rights over their children.
-After a divorce, child custody law helps in determining the extent of the rights and responsibilities each parent maintains in regards to their children.
+After a divorce, child custody law helps determine the extent of the rights and responsibilities each parent maintains regarding their children.
 The law refers to the legal authority and obligation a guardian or parent has to supervise, care for, educate, and control a minor child.
 These laws can often overlap with divorce laws.
 Child custody laws vary from state to state.
 However, every state recognizes the child custody laws of the other state and uses a form of the universally accepted model of child custody in the country.

-Child custody for unmarried couples is more complex than married couples.
-In the case of unmarried couples, both biological parents do not get equal rights and responsibilities of their child.
+Child custody for unmarried couples is more complex than for married couples.
+In the case of unmarried couples, both biological parents do not get equal rights and responsibilities for their children.
 In most states, the biological mother is automatically granted parental rights of a child while a father has to legally obtain guardianship even though he might have already been keeping up with their responsibilities as a parent.

 Types of Child Custody

 There are two types of child custody that in one form or the other is accepted by all states across the United States: